MatthewCondon/Commercial_Vessel_FIR/Methodology/VDR/Model_Specific_Analysis/YDVR-04N/Extraction.md

 Unzip the zip file to the local file system.

-There are three different versions, depending on the investigator's Operating System:
+The software works on the below Operating Systems:
 - Windows
 - Linux
 - OS X / macOS